 Valensole is the capital of the lavender region of Provence: a small, charming village that’s a great place to stay on your trip.
 In July and August, visitors get the fantastic opportunity to see the surrounding valley covered in bright purple flowers.
 The lavender isn’t flowering the rest of the year, but Valensole is still a top thing to do in Provence.
-Click here to see the best lavender fields in Provence.
+Here are the best lavender fields in Provence.

-It’s also the perfect place to absorb authentic Provencal culture as you walk the streets with a baguette in hand, chatting to the friendly locals.
+It’s also the perfect place to absorb authentic Provencal culture as you walk the streets with a baguette in hand, chatting with the friendly locals.

 These romantic landscapes have made it a popular place for artists to live, inspired by the beautiful tones of the buildings and nature.
 Spend some time in Gordes, visiting art galleries, exploring the ancient underground caves, and hiking to panoramic viewpoints for starry night views of the town.